vitejs/vite/docs/guide/index.md

 - `svelte`
 - `svelte-ts`

-See [@vitejs/create-app](https://github.com/vitejs/vite/tree/main/packages/create-app) for more details on each template.
+See [create-vite](https://github.com/vitejs/vite/tree/main/packages/create-vite) for more details on each template.

 ## Community Templates

-@vitejs/create-app is a tool to quickly start a project from a basic template for popular frameworks.
+create-vite is a tool to quickly start a project from a basic template for popular frameworks.
 Check out Awesome Vite for [community maintained templates](https://github.com/vitejs/awesome-vite#templates) that include other tools or target different frameworks.
 You can use a tool like [degit](https://github.com/Rich-Harris/degit) to scaffold your project with one of the templates.

 ```bash
 npx degit user/project my-project